 ARC funding awarded for 2017

-The following Western Sydney University researchers have been awarded ARC funding for 2017:
+Congratulations to the following Western Sydney University researchers who have been awarded ARC funding for 2017:

 Dr Scott Johnson – Hawkesbury Institute for the Environment